 Lifestyle factors and prostate cancer

-The aim with this project is to study the importance of modifiable lifestyle factors for prevention of prostate cancer as well as for survival after a prostate cancer diagnosis.
+The aim of this project is to study the importance of modifiable lifestyle factors for prevention of prostate cancer as well as for survival after a prostate cancer diagnosis.

 Management of prostate cancer is one of the major challenges in modern oncology.
 Approximately 9,000 men are diagnosed every year in Sweden and 2,500 die due to the disease annually.
 However, very little information is available about specific lifestyle recommendations (i.e. food habits, physical activity, body composition etc.) for preventing prostate cancer.
 Therefore, taking into consideration the individual, national and global burden of the disease, there is a great need for large well-designed trials, interventions and observational studies in order to identify factors that may reduce or increase the risk of prostate cancer.